davidtchiu/davidtchiu.github.io/teaching/cs161/hwk4.fraction/index.md

 [10pts] The toDouble() method returns the floating-point representation of the current fraction if it's defined.
 Otherwise, it returns Double.NaN.

-[10pts] The equals() method returns true if the other fraction is defined and the numerator and denominators are equal.
+[10pts] The equals() method returns true if both fractions are defined, and that the numerators and denominators are equal.
+Your equals method does not need to check to see if their reduced forms are equal.

 [15pts] The add() method adds another (input) fraction to the current one.
 The current fraction could change, but the other fraction should remain unchanged.